gitliver/SimpleSiteGenerator/README.md

 As mentioned already, you choose which page types get which templates via `d_TYPE2TEMPLATE` in `dataconfig.py`.
 This maps a page type, such as "article", to a template.

-If you want to specify the template in the most granular fashion, you can add `template` as an attribute to the page object in `content.visual.json`, `content.article.json`, `content.sections.json`, or `l_SPECIAL_PAGES`.
+If you want to specify the template in the most granular fashion, you can add `template` as an attribute to an individual page object in `content.visual.json`, `content.article.json`, `content.sections.json`, or `l_SPECIAL_PAGES`.

 To give your website a unique look and feel, you can create your own templates.